yogmel/advanced-javascript/README.md

 });
 ```

-Another method is creating a "factory" type function, which handles the creation and passing the properties of the new instance.
+Another method is creating a "factory" type function, which handles the creation and passing of the properties of the new instance.

 ```javascript
 var Person = {